XdartMc/XdartMc/README.md

 * **Status:** **Ready to use** (Production-ready core library).

 ### [GenC Meta-Compiler and Language Generation Framework](https://github.com/XdartMc/GenC)
-GenC is a declarative meta-compiler system in standard C (C99/C11 standard).
+* **Description:** Declarative meta-compiler system in standard C (C99/C11 standard).
 It processes an HTML/XML language specification file (.genc) to dynamically construct a lexer, parser, AST builder, and C code generator or interpreter driver, which is then compiled into a standalone binary using gcc.
 * **Status:** **Ready to use** (Beta).
 ---